 With a diverse selection of literature, the South Dakota Humanities Council offers a packaged reading program for book clubs or other interested groups.
-Whether the events are organized by individuals or by organizations, the Reading Group Toolkit program provides up to 30 copies of any title from the council's lending library and an SDHC scholar, if desired, to lead a book discussion.
+Whether the events are organized by individuals or by organizations, the Book Club to Go program provides up to 30 copies of any title from the council's lending library and an SDHC scholar, if desired, to lead a book discussion.
 For a $50 application fee, the group gains access to any of our 70-plus titles.

 For more information on the application and requirements and to browse our library, click below.